 What is MQA?
 Take a look at our guide to learn more about it.

-'Not cheap' is the easy answer but the engineers at Roon Labs would doubtless beg to differ.
-There's a lot of work that goes into usability, functionality, look, feel and everything else, and the upshot is that Roon currently costs $119/year for the standard membership.
+'Not cheap' is the easy answer, but the engineers at Roon Labs would doubtless say it's worth it.
+There's a lot of work that goes into usability, functionality, look, feel and everything else, and the upshot is that Roon currently costs $120/year for the standard membership if you pay annually (or $12.99 per month if you want to pay monthly).
 That includes full Roon functionality for one Roon Core to manage your music library and unlimited remote devices.